Rishikesh0523/mobile-directory-host-lan/README.md

 ## Overview

-This project is a file management application built with Express.js, designed to run in UserLAnd on an Android device.
+This project Mobile Directory Local Host is built with Express.js, designed to run in UserLAnd on an Android device.
 It allows users to upload, download, and delete files from a specified directory on the device.
 The application also provides a web interface accessible via a QR code for easy access on the same Wi-Fi network.

 ## Features